Cvmcosta/brainfucc/README.md

 ### Memory Structure

-- Brainfucc implements the memory as an array of 8-bit integers raging from 0 to 255.
+- Brainfucc implements the memory as an array of 8-bit integers ranging from 0 to 255.

 - This memory wraps, so **if you decrement a 0 it becomes a 255 and if you increment a 255 it becomes a 0**.